aperelman/sublinear/readme.md

 ## Acknowledgements

+This tool was developed in collaboration with [Talya Eden](https://sites.google.com/view/edentalya/home) (Bar-Ilan University) as part of research on sublinear graph algorithms.

 - [Stanford SNAP](https://snap.stanford.edu/) for the dataset infrastructure
 - [Qt Project](https://www.qt.io/) for the application framework
 - Sublinear Algorithms Research Group, Bar-Ilan University